 - Always keep your pets on a leash.
-If a pet falls through the ice do not attempt to rescue your pet, go for help.
+If a pet falls through the ice do not attempt to rescue your pet, call 9-1-1 or go for help.

 - New ice is usually stronger than old ice.
 As ice ages, the bond between the crystals decays, making it weaker, even if melting has not occurred.